OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Information Security

-SoundCloud maintains technical, administrative, and physical safeguards that are designed to prevent unauthorized access, use or disclosure of personal information we collect or store.
+SoundCloud maintains appropriate technical, administrative, and physical safeguards that are designed to prevent unauthorized access, use or disclosure of personal information we collect or store and to ensure a level of security appropriate to the risk of varying likelihood and severity for the rights and freedoms of natural persons that may be involved with our processing operations.
 We regularly monitor our systems for possible vulnerabilities and attacks.
 However, it is not possible to guarantee the security of information transmitted over the Internet.
 You use the Platform and provide us with information at your own discretion and risk.

 International Data Transfers